Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Experiments

 \subsection{Application to Cityscapes Data}

-To further evaluate the robustness of different BN variants, we tested them on the Cityscapes dataset—a more challenging task involving high-resolution urban scene segmentation with fine-grained object boundaries.
+To further evaluate the robustness of different BN variants, we tested them on the Cityscapes dataset -- a more challenging task that involves high resolution urban scene segmentation with fine-grained object boundaries.
 The dataset contains 5,000 finely annotated images from 50 cities with 19 semantic classes used for evaluation.
-As in the previous experiment, we injected subgaussian noise into the feature maps during validation and testing to simulate corrupted statistics.
+We use the mean intersection over union (mIoU), a standard metric used for semantic segmentation in the computer vision community.
+As in the previous experiment, we injected sub-gaussian noise into the feature maps during validation and testing to simulate corrupted statistics.
 This setup is particularly relevant for segmentation, where maintaining accurate local feature distributions is crucial for pixel-level predictions.
 As shown in Table~\ref{tab:noise_levels_comparison_cityscapes}, standard BN fails to retain meaningful performance even under mild noise (e.g., below $10$ mIoU score at $3\%$ corruption).
-In contrast, our proposed method and its mean corrected variant (see the appendix) significantly improve robustness, maintaining mIoU scores above $25\%$ even at high noise settings.
+In contrast, our proposed method and its mean corrected variant significantly improve robustness, maintaining mIoU scores above $25\%$ even at high noise settings.
 Regularization-based approaches (Lasso and Ridge) show negligible improvement under noise and have a behavior similar to that of standard BN.